cyberhawks-ung/cyberhawks.org/_meetings/2024-08-07-club-meeting.md

 * The Institute Instructional Technology Specialist introduced the **Cyber Institute**:

-    The Institute for Cyber Operations helps develop future DoD and federal cyber professionals through
+    "The Institute for Cyber Operations helps develop future DoD and federal cyber professionals through
     scholarships, professional development opportunities,
-    and academic support.
+    and academic support."

 * Similar organizations:
     * **Cyber Unit**: Focuses on military side of cyber.
 Open to all.
-    * **WIT**: Networking, mentorship, and scholarship opportunities.
+    * **Women in Tech (WIT)**: Networking, mentorship, and scholarship opportunities.
 Open to all.

 ## Meet-and-Greet Capture-The-Flag